 Contoured to the shape of your little peanut and bordered by a soft edge, this changing bad is completely waterproof and highly resistant to punctures or tears.

 Keekaroo uses polyurethane polymer elastomer – aka, synthetic rubber – to make this pad.
-Unfortunately, however, that’s about all the details they offer.

 This changer is free from lots of the bad stuff you’ll find in changing pads from many other brands.
 There’s no polyurethane foam, no vinyl, and no chemical fire retardants.